What Are Thai Shrimp Cakes?

 SUSIE’S KITCHEN NOTES

-The small charcoal grill my mother used — hibachi-style, low to the ground, the coals close to the food — is the right tool for this dish if you have access to one.
+The small charcoal grill my mother used was the right tool for this dish.
 The proximity of the charcoal to the cakes means the smoke flavors them directly as they cook, not just as background.
 A standard gas grill works.
 A charcoal grill is better.
-The hand fan keeping the coals going is the part that cannot be replicated — but the principle is the same: steady, consistent heat that does not drop between cakes.
+The hand fan keeping the coals going is the part that cannot be replicated, but the principle is the same: steady, consistent heat that does not drop between cakes.

 Wet hands every time you form a cake.
 The shrimp mixture is sticky and will adhere to dry hands, pulling the shaped cake apart as you try to remove it.
 Cold water on the hands before each cake keeps the mixture from sticking and allows you to shape cleanly.
 A small bowl of cold water next to the forming surface is the right setup.

-The green beans should be sliced as thin as you can manage — two to three millimeters in cross-section.
+The green beans should be finely chopped, as the recipe calls for.
 They are in the cake for texture and color, not as a primary flavor, and large pieces will make the cake harder to form and harder to eat cleanly.
-A mandoline set to the thinnest setting works well.
-A sharp knife and patience also works.
+A sharp knife and patience is all that is needed.

-If you are making a large batch — for guests, for a table — keep the finished cakes on a wire rack in a 200°F oven while the remaining batches cook.
-Do not stack them and do not cover them — stacking and covering traps steam and softens the exterior.
+If you are making a large batch for guests, keep the finished cakes on a wire rack in a low oven while the remaining batches cook.
+Do not stack them and do not cover them.
+Stacking and covering traps steam and softens the exterior.
 A single layer on a wire rack keeps them at temperature and keeps the crust intact for up to thirty minutes.
-After that, the exterior begins to lose what the heat gave it.

 PAIRING SUGGESTIONS